 The city fell to the Muslims in 1076.
 The Church was damaged but the site was preserved miraculously until the Crusaders arrived in 1099 and rebuilt it.
 Since then the Catholic, Greek Orthodox, and Armenian churches have shared the care for it.
 Even after Jerusalem fell again in 1187, part of the peace treaty with the Muslims was that the site be preserved for Christian pilgrims, which it was.

 Later, Coptic Christians joined in the care for the Church.
 Never was there any doubt in Christendom.
-In 1517, the Reformation split up the Church again, but the site of our Lord's death and resurrection remained.
+In 1517, the Reformation split up the Church, but the site of our Lord's death and resurrection remained.
 It wasn't until 1870, which was 250 after the Reformation, that a Protestant suggested another site for Christ's death.

 Scottish doctor R.F.
 Hutchison insisted that Christ could not have died where the Church of the Holy Sepulchre now stood; because it was within the walls of the city and thus ran counter to a New Testament passage indicating that the crucifixion took place outside the city.